Anxiety and the Creative Person

 - I often feel a sort of low-level underlying feeling of dread and jitteriness — is this anxiety?

 When it comes to anxiety, there’s no ‘one size fits all’ solution.
-In fact, in a sense, there’s no definitive ‘solution’, because anxiety is part of being human.
-I struggle with anxiety from time to time, just as (I assume) all therapists do; we’re people just like everyone else.
+In fact, in a sense, there’s no definitive ‘solution’, because anxiety is a normal part of being human.
+I experience anxiety from time to time, just as all therapists do; we’re people just like everyone else.
 Having said that, there are definitely some ways that anxiety can be worked with and understood, that can actually help us grow and change and become fuller, more whole, more psychologically flexible versions of ourselves.

-Anxiety, worry, panic attacks, stress and overwhelm: a creative person's guide Click To TweetPanic Attacks
+Anxiety, worry, panic attacks, stress and overwhelm: a creative person's guide Share on XPanic Attacks

 Panic attacks can feel terrifying.
-But there are things you can do to help yourself.
+But they are not dangerous, and there are things you can do to help yourself.

 - Handling Panic Attacks: 7 Simple Tools You Can Use